-I’ve been receiving an increasing number of phone calls from up-and-coming professionals, who have come to me in search of advice about the advantages of moving laterally.
+I’ve been receiving an increasing number of phone calls from up-and-coming professionals, who have come to me in search of advice about the advantages of lateral career move.
 I’m not entirely sure when I became the ‘Queen of Laterals’ at AT&T, but I think it may have something to do with being in the same role for three different jobs.
 Needless to say, I am quite content and proud to be a spokesperson for this field.
 It has been an effective hidden weapon that’s worked wonders for me throughout my career!

-To define a lateral move, I’ll keep it simple: It’s when someone stays within their current organization and doesn’t switch positions.
+To define a lateral job move, I’ll keep it simple: It’s when someone stays within their current organization and doesn’t switch positions.
 If I’m currently a director in one role and take up another without changing titles, that is considered to be a lateral move.

 It’s time to put an end to the false assumptions surrounding lateral moves.
 Let me shatter a few of these misguided beliefs today.

 Myth 1: A lateral move does not promote your professional growth.

 Not.
 No matter if you switch from making fries to crafting milkshakes, you’re still learning a different part of the operation and building your skillset.
 After mastering shakes, now you know how to run the register too – that means you possess more knowledge than other people in this field!
 When the time arrived for me to step into an authoritative role, I was chosen due to my prior knowledge of different types of customers through sales.
 Managing a team of sellers seemed like the logical next move in my career path given that I had already acquired such insight and appreciation for customer behavior.